 Local 338 is an amalgamated union representing four separate bargaining units: Kaiser Aluminum - production/maintenance and clerical/technical workers, Kaiser Alutek workers, and LB Foster pre-cast/railroad ties division workers.
 We number more than 1000 private sector members who work primarily in manufacturing industries in North Eastern Washington.

-President Local 338
+Dan Wilson, President, Local 338